How would you describe your photography style and the way you work?

 I really like to have a Skype or FaceTime calls with my couples.
 It helps us to get to know each other better, and since you are planning a destination wedding or inviting me to meet you at your dream wedding venue, we don't have that many chances to meet in person before the wedding day.
 But don't worry, I wouldn't let us meet each other at the ceremony for the first time.
 I always meet with my couples the day before the wedding to go thru the last minute details and to see each other and have a coffee or a drink together.

-I'm shooting weddings mostly in Italy (Lake Garda, Lake Como, Lake Maggiore, Tuscany, Italian Riviera, etc...) and Switzerland, but that doesn't mean I don't shoot weddings elsewhere.
+I'm shooting weddings mostly in Italy (Lake Garda, Lake Como, Lake Maggiore, Tuscany, Italian Riviera, etc...), Switzerland, Germany but that doesn't mean I don't shoot weddings elsewhere.
+I’ve had the privilege to shoot weddings in Portugal, UK or Palm Beach-Florida-USA.

 In my online portfolio, I'm not showcasing every wedding I photograph.
 Some of the best weddings from the most exciting places never make it online, because the couples wished for their photos to stay private and I respect that.